 - Use the Areas information for the Weather and incorporate it into your posts.
 You don’t have to adhere exactly to the weather as it happens, but it can give you ideas.
 You may notice, if you get as far as the Areas on the ‘Souls Wiki, there’s a lot more than just weather to incorporate into your posts!

 - Use the map to plot your character’s journey across ‘Souls if they’re visiting a different area.
-If they have to go through Shattered Coast, read that territory’s description and describe it in your post — either as it happens or in retrospect.
+If they have to travel to Prince Edward Island, read that territory’s description and describe it in your post — either as it happens or in retrospect.